 Individual Sport Participants - Individual and dual sport participants are asked to keep the Intramural Sports Office informed of all results, and to check their schedules regularly so that necessary contact can be made with opponents as required.
 Scores not reported 24 hours after completion of the contest are subject to forfeit.

 Post Season Play - The top teams who are eligible (see below for sportsmanship requirements) in each division will advance to playoffs at the conclusion of the regular season.
 Number of teams in post-season depends on how many teams are registered.
 No team with 2 forfeits will be allowed in post-season play despite their final record and/or standing.

 For individual sports, participants must play a minimum of half of the available games to be eligible for post season.

-Protests – those based on decisions involving a judgment call by the official will not be allowed.
+Protest Procedure - Protests based on decisions involving a judgment call by the official will not be allowed.
 The Intramural Staff will accept only two types of protests for consideration:

 - Eligibility - protesting the eligibility of players will be the responsibility of the individual team or teams competing.
 Matters concerning player eligibility must be filed prior to the end of the regular season.
 During tournament play, player eligibility protests must be submitted at the start of the game or when the player in question arrives at the game site.